ariatemplates/usermanual/src/latest/core/concepts/around_classes.md

 In Aria Templates, any object inherit from <code>[aria.core.JsObject](http://ariatemplates.com/api/#aria.core.JsObject)</code>.
 Thus, your class automatically has access to several helpers coming from this parent root object, like for example logging methods: <code>[$logDebug()](http://ariatemplates.com/api/#aria.core.JsObject:$logDebug:method)</code>, <code>[$logWarn()](http://ariatemplates.com/api/#aria.core.JsObject:$logWarn:method)</code>, <code>[$logError()](http://ariatemplates.com/api/#aria.core.JsObject:$logError:method)</code>, and many more.

+Finally, note that, besides single inheritance, two other restrictions apply to inheritance in Aria Templates:

+* It is not possible for a class to use the same name as its parent.
+* A Singleton cannot be extended.

 ## Interfaces, $implements